Product: Programmable SMS

 XXXXX with your short code.
 However, customers from other wireless carriers will likely need to reach out to their carrier's support group to enable "Premium" or short code messaging.

-Repeated Error 30003 results on undelivered messages sent from long codes (regular phone numbers) could be due to carrier filtering.
+Repeated Error 30003 results on undelivered messages sent from long codes (regular phone numbers) and Toll-Free numbers could be due to carrier filtering.

 The rules for carrier filtering vary throughout the industry, making it difficult at times to pin down exactly why a message is being filtered out.
 For more details including potential workarounds, please see this Help Center article "How Does Carrier Filtering Work?"